Breastfeeding Gives Children Everywhere

 UNICEF works with global, national and local partners to communicate the benefits of breastfeeding and to help connect women to support services.
 This includes counseling from lactation consultants, nutrition specialists and health care professionals or peer support providers.

-While connecting with mothers to discuss the benefits of breastfeeding, trained UNICEF staff can also convey the importance of child immunization and early childhood education.
+While connecting with mothers to discuss the benefits of breastfeeding, UNICEF-trained partners and health care workers can also convey the importance of child immunization and early childhood education.